 After a brief corporate stint for a pharmaceutical company, Stevens would first pursue his love for coaching as a volunteer for the Butler University basketball program in 2000.
 He worked his way up, until finally being named head coach in 2007.
 At this point, he was already able to provide the basketball world with a brief preview of his future success in his chosen field after guiding Butler to 30 wins in just his first season at the helm.

 Simply put, Brad Stevens was a rock star in the NCAA, guiding Butler to unprecedented back-to-back Championship game appearances.
 Both would result in heartbreaking losses, though, but there was already no doubt that Stevens had emerged as one of the best coaches in college basketball at that point in time.

 In 2013, the Celtics came calling, and Stevens would put pen to paper on a $22 million, six-year deal to fulfill the role of the team’s head coach.
 He had a rough start to his NBA career, finishing with a 25-57 record in his debut season.
 That was pretty much the end of that, however, with Stevens guiding the C’s to five consecutive playoffs appearances — including back-to-back Eastern Conference Finals appearances in 2016 and 2017 — following his forgettable rookie season.

-Currently, Stevens holds an overall win-loss record of 313-243, which represents a .563 win-loss percentage.
+Currently, Stevens holds an overall win-loss record of 336-263, which represents a .561 win-loss percentage.
 To date, he has been named as the Eastern Conference Coach of the Month on three separate occasions.
-This season, Stevens has led the Celtics to a 43-21 record prior to the hiatus, which is good for the third-best record in the conference.
+He’s also proven to do well with NBA Draft talent the franchise has brought in since he began his tenure with the organization.